bobbycomet/GriffinUpdater/README.md

 Griffin Updater watches apps that live outside your distro's package repositories and keeps them current without you having to think about it.

-Add any app by pasting a download link, or by pointing it at a GitHub repo.
+Add any app by pasting a download link or by pointing it at a GitHub repo.
 See "Two ways to track a version" below for when to use each.

 Each app gets its own schedule, daily, weekly, monthly, or custom, like "check Discord weekly on Sunday at 1 PM."
-Under the hood this becomes a dedicated `systemd --user` service and timer pair, so checks run on schedule even when the GUI isn't open.
+Under the hood, this becomes a dedicated `systemd --user` service and timer pair, so checks run on schedule even when the GUI isn't open.

-`.deb` apps are checked against the version already installed via `dpkg`, then downloaded and installed with `pkexec apt-get install -y <file>`, which prompts for authorization the same way Griffin Persona does, and resolves dependencies normally.
+`.deb` apps are checked against the version already installed via `dpkg`, then downloaded and installed with `pkexec apt-get install -y `, which prompts for authorization the same way Griffin Persona does, and resolves dependencies normally.

 AppImages are downloaded into a folder you choose, defaulting to `~/Desktop`, with the option to automatically delete the previous version so old copies don't pile up.

+Archives (zip/tar.xz) are handled the same way for apps with no package manager and no AppImage involved; see Features above.

 You get a desktop notification through `notify-send` whenever an update finishes.